minio/docs/source/reference/minio-mc/mc-put.rst

 .. mc-cmd:: --storage-class, -sc
    :optional:

-   Set the storage class for the new object on the :mc-cmd:`~mc put TARGET`.
+   Set the storage class for the uploaded object.

-   See :aws-docs:`AmazonS3/latest/dev/storage-class-intro.html` for
-   more information on S3 storage classes.
+   See :ref:`Standard Storage Class <minio-ec-storage-class-standard>` for more about storage classes.

 Global Flags
 ~~~~~~~~~~~~